emilHof/poetry-vim/README.md

 # poetry-vim

 This plugin fetches poetry snippets, randomly chosen from a set of (well) known poets.
-For what purpose?
+The purpose?
 Art!

 ## Features